 Despite her successes, Ellen is not alone with her experiences in the workplace.
 Having compiled over ten years’ worth of surveys, Ellen found that entrepreneurship amongst dyslexic professionals in the UK has grown by nearly 140%.
 Meanwhile, the number of dyslexic professionals in employment has decreased by nearly 65%.

 So, why are more dyslexic professionals choosing self-employment over employment?
 And what can businesses do to attract and retain dyslexic talent, who are highly sought after by companies such as NASA, Google and the GCHQ?

 Join Ellen for her talk on Dyslexia in the Workplace as she delves further into her story.
 Reflecting on past, present and future research, she will debunk a few dyslexic myths and share how businesses can create a positive and inclusive workplace for dyslexic talent.

-How to create accessible social media content
+How to create accessible social media content (training event)

 The 2010 Equality Act states that providers of services need to take steps to make their communications accessible, including on social media.

 Evidence currently available shows that over 80% of disabled people and those with learning differences cannot easily access organisations’ social media channels.
 Many cite that accessibility is possible, however, the content needs to be modified.